Self-discipline – The tool to success in options trading

 I noticed that finance and management graduates know a lot about trading in stocks.
 However, they possess very little knowledge of options trading.
 Providing them with the intellectual knowledge required for options’ trading is easy for me, however, it’s difficult to teach self-discipline..
 One should have self-discipline while choosing options trading strategies.
 Remember, this is the quality which every options trader needs to have.

 The bizarre twists of the mind – relationship with broker, for example, may stop a trader from making money.
 One can choose to focus on the market instead of relying on the relationship with broker.
 The so called market gurus, friends circle, other acquaintances and stock brokers can influence you in one way or the other.
 A stock broker may get someone excited with a phone call saying, the stock market is going up or going down.
 The fact is this statement is wrong to begin with.
 The stock broker should only be saying whether the stock market has gone up or down.
-We don’t know what is going to happen to the market after broker gets off the phone.
+We don’t know what is going to happen to the market after broker gets off the phone, for some people it feels a little safer with online stock trading.

 One must overcome one’s ego to become a successful trader.
 The hardest part in this game of trading is to kill your ego.
 Your ego is the biggest negative force and may lead to disasters.
 Before placing an order for a trade, you have to convince yourself that the market may lead your stock in the opposite direction and you don’t know the direction of the market.
 You are bound to be right at some time or another.
 Once you are right, you tend to forget the number of times you were wrong.
 This is simply human nature and it is difficult to fight against it.